imoote/gitnotes/README.md

 There are two remote repositories for this project:  "_origin_" and "_github_"

+**git.odm** needs to be loaded after every edit to update its revision number.
+This also requires that it be committed with edited files as well.

 # Personal Programming Notes: GIT

 This is my "**_Personal Programming Notes_**" project to summarize usage and document best practices when using GIT.
 If you're an experienced user of GIT you don't need this reference.